BLCM/bl3mods/Apocalyptech/README.md

   malfunctioning slot machines during Sisterly Love, in DLC2.
 They're actually still quite anemic; it doesn't look like there's a great way to buff them up significantly.
+- `heart_of_gold_better_gifts.txt` - I've always felt like it'd be less pathetic if Joy turned out to be sitting on a huge fortune or something, so this bumps up the gifts you get at the end of Heart of Gold.
+This doesn't really make a vast difference, really, but it does up the quantity of drops by 4x, and introduces Eridium stacks to the gifts.

 ## Customization Tweaks